 Overview of the Dubrovnik Conference Series in Cognitive Science

-Cognitive science, as the interdisciplinary study of cognition, has become one of the central integrating disciplines both in Europe and in the U.S. during the last two decades.
-Generally, it
+Cognitive science, as the interdisciplinary study of cognition, has become one of the central integrating disciplines both in Europe and in the U.S.

-promises to provide an overall view of cognition and offer foundations for its application.
+during the last two decades.
+Generally, it promises to provide an overall view of cognition and offer foundations for its application.
 It has additional potential, as well.
-By combining the notions and methods of psychology, as well as neuroscience and biology,

-philosophy, mathematics, computer science and social sciences including linguistics, anthropology, and economics, it keeps alive the vision that the infamous two cultures divide can be overcome.
-Some of us in Europe might
+linguistics, anthropology, and economics, it keeps alive the vision that the infamous two cultures divide can be overcome.

 This integrative message is much alive and much needed in Central Europe.
-The tradition of the Vienna Circle and multidisciplinary scholars like Ernst Mach, Georg von Békésy, Konrad Lorenz or Béla Julesz is still with us.
+The tradition of the Vienna Circle and multidisciplinary scholars like Ernst Mach, Georg

-To keep these traditions alive and to facilitate dialogue between "old" EU member countries, new EU members, and candidate countries is one of the aims of the conference series, and the creation of CECOG, the Central European Cognitive Science Association
+one of the aims of the conference series, and the creation of CECOG, the Central European Cognitive Science Association

 General outline

-Each year the conference will be open to students doing research on any aspect of cognitive science.
-However, tutorials always shall be concentrated around one hot topic of cognitive science.
+Each year the conference is open to senior and student researchers to present their research on any aspect of cognitive science.
+However, tutorials are always

 Site and time